ec-jrc/lisflood-model/3_optLISFLOOD_dynamic-wave/index.md

 SubSteps = \max (1,roundup(\frac{C_{dyn}}{C_{dyn,crit}}))
 $$

-where
-    <br> $C_{dyn,crit}$ is the critical Courant number.
-<br> The maximum value of the critical Courant number is 1; in practice it is safer to use a somewhat smaller value (although if you make it too small the model becomes excessively slow).
+where $C_{dyn,crit}$ is the critical Courant number.
+The maximum value of the critical Courant number is 1; in practice it is safer to use a somewhat smaller value (although if you make it too small the model becomes excessively slow).
 It is recommended to stick to the default value (0.4) that is used the settings file template.

 ## Input data

-A number of addition input files are necessary to use the dynamic wave option.
+A number of additional input files are necessary to use the dynamic wave option.
 First, the channel stretches for which the dynamic wave is to be used are defined on a Boolean map.
-Next, a cross-section identifier map is needed that links the (dynamic wave) channel pixels to the cross-section table (see further on).
+Next, a cross-section identifier map is needed that links the (dynamic wave) channel pixels to the cross-section table (see further down).
 A channel bottom level map describes the bottom level of the channel (relative to sea level).
 Finally, a cross-section table describes the relationship between water height (*H*), channel cross-sectional area (*A*) and wetted perimeter (*P*) for a succession of *H* levels.

 The following table lists all required input: